 Roger de Cantelupe (fl.
 1248), legist, son of Roger de Cantelupe, was hanged for treason in 1225.

 George de Cantelupe (d.
 1273), was son of William, the third Baron Cantelupe (d.
 1254), is styled Baron of Bergavenny.
 He was knighted by Henry III in 1272, on the occasion of the marriage of Edmund of Cornwall.
 He was put into possession of his lands on 23 April 1273, but died the following November.
 His sister Joanna married Henry of Hastings.

 Early History of the Chantello family

-Another 306 words (22 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Chantello History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chantello research.
+Another 86 words (6 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Chantello History in all our PDF Extended History products and printed products wherever possible.

 Chantello Spelling Variations

 During the lifetime of an individual person, his name was often spelt by church officials and medieval scribes the way it sounded.
 An examination of the many different origins of each name has revealed many spelling variations for the name: Cantillon, Cantilon, Cantlin, Cantilupe, Cantlowe, Cantelowe, Cantell, Cantillion, Cantlon, Cantlow and many more.

 Early Notables of the Chantello family (pre 1700)